Charles Ray Knight

 Ray Knight played thirteen years in the majors and also managed for parts of three seasons.

 With the Astros, he hit .294 and was named to the All-Star team in 1982 and batted .304 in 1983.
 However, when his average slipped in 1984, he was sent to the New York Mets in a late season deal.
-After hitting just .218 in 90 games for New York in 1985, he bounced back and hit .298 with 11 homers and 76 RBIs in 1986, earning National League Comeback Player of the Year honors.
-The Mets won the World Series that year, and he hit .391 with 5 RBI en route to being named the Series MVP.
-He mostly hit # 6 in the lineup in the Series.
+After hitting just .218 in 90 games for New York in 1985, he bounced back and hit .298 with 11 homers and 76 RBI in 1986, earning National League Comeback Player of the Year honors.
+The Mets won the World Series, and he hit .391 with 5 RBI en route to being named the Series MVP.
+He mostly hit 6th in the lineup in the Series.
 Howard Johnson was his backup at third base in 1986, and in 1987 became the Mets' regular third baseman after Knight had left.

 Knight became a free agent following the 1986 season, and expecting a bigger payday as a result of his postseason heroics, turned down the Mets' offer.
 He moved to the Baltimore Orioles in 1987 and the Detroit Tigers in 1988 for his last two major league seasons.
 He ended up with 1,495 major league games played, of which 1,021 were at third base and 339 were at first base.
 He never led the majors in any key offensive statistic, coming closest in 1979 when his .318 average was third in the National League.

 Knight came back to the Reds as a member of their coaching staff from 1993 to 1995 and was their manager in 1996 and 1997.
 He rejoined the club as a coach in 2002 and 2003 and as interim manager for one game in the latter season.
-He has also been a broadcaster for ESPN and is currently is a television broadcaster for MASN's broadcasts of Washington Nationals games.
+He has also been a broadcaster for ESPN and from 2007 to 2018 worked on MASN's broadcasts of Washington Nationals games.
+On October 22, 2017, he was arrested in Alexandria, VA on suspicion of assault and battery stemming from an early-morning violent dispute with another man.
+He was booked on a single misdemeanor count but the case was dropped by prosecutors in early January 2018.

 During his career, Knight received attention as the spouse of professional golfer Nancy Lopez.